Weather Authority: Rainy Tuesday with mild temps

-PHILADELPHIA - The Philadelphia area is slated for another rainy day Tuesday, though with more mild temperatures.
+PHILADELPHIA - The Philadelphia area is slated for a mild Wednesday with rain moving in during the evening hours.

-Temperatures will reach a high of around 51 degrees amid periods of rain, particularly in the morning.
+It will be a cold start to the day with temperatures in the 30s.
+By the afternoon, temperatures will be in the 40s.
+Rain will move into the area after 6 p.m.
+Wednesday and will continue into Thursday.
+The Lehigh Valley and Poconos may see a brief rain and snow mix.

-Temperatures will hover between the high 40s and low 50s until a cold front moves in on Friday, when a high of 33 degrees is forecasted.
+Temperatures will be in the 60s on Thursday before a cold front moves in on Friday when a high of 33 degrees is forecasted.

 For the latest forecast and location-based severe weather alerts, download the FOX 29 Weather Authority app.